Categories

 The year was 2008.
 The world economic crisis broke out later that year, and we were left without work!

-I realised that it would be nearly impossible for us to find work again, us being new and unknown in that area; and indeed, we have not worked again as musicians ever since.
+I realised that it would be nearly impossible for us to find work again, and indeed, we have not worked again as musicians ever since.

-That year Joanne was pregnant with our third child when, being hard pressed financially, we had to move out of the house we were renting in Limassol.
-The income that I was getting from Greece did not allow us to both eat and rent a house, and so I had decided to set camp somewhere on the mountain…
+That year Joanne was pregnant with our third child when, being hard pressed financially, we had to move out of the house that we were renting in Limassol.
+The income that I was getting from Greece did not allow us to both eat and rent a house, and so I had decided to set camp somewhere in the forest, on the mountain…

-Upon hearing this, the owner of the house we were then renting offered us to settle for free at the edge on an olive grove that his wife owned just out of town.
-It had a deep well (therefore water and electricity), and the owner assured us that he would never ask us to leave: we could build ourselves a mobile house at the edge of his field and could feel at home there!
+Upon hearing this, Andrea, the husband of the owner of the house that we were then renting, offered us to settle for free at the edge on an olive grove that his wife owned just out of town.
+It had a deep well (therefore water and electricity), and Andrea assured us that he would never ask us to leave: “we could build ourselves a mobile house at the edge of his field and could feel at home there!” he told us repeatedly.

 We took this as being another intervention and provision in difficult times from our God, and we were grateful.

-So, I started building there, all by myself, our future mobile home”.
+Anyway, I started building there, all by myself, our future “mobile home”.

 At that time, my in-laws were also living with us in Cyprus.